DoJ to Reconsider 2011 Wire Act Decision

 The Implications for Online Poker and Casinos

-Even if a DOJ U-turn in the treatment of the Wire Act occurs, it’s still difficult to say whether it would have actual bearing on what happens next throughout the country, particularly in places where gambling activities are already fully-fledged or about to open up.
+Even if a DOJ U-turn in the treatment of the Wire Act occurs, it’s still difficult to say whether it would have an actual bearing on what happens next throughout the country, particularly in places where gambling activities are already fully-fledged or about to open up.

 Many states are edging closer to introducing cross-state online gaming, including sports betting with Nevada and New Jersey already pooling their player bases.
 As to the legality of online gambling, the industry already enjoys a legal status in several states, including: